Here's some description about African American History at NC State.

 The Nubian Message began publication in response to student protests alleging racial bias by the Technician.
 Tony Williamson served as the paper’s first editor-in-chief.
 The paper was first released in Talley Student Center.
 In the inaugural issue, Williamson stated his intention to "totally, truthfully, and faithfully cover every aspect of African American life at NCSU" and his hope that the Nubian Message would become "the media voice for African Americans at NC State; a publication where people can learn about different aspects of [African American] culture, as well as find useful information about State’s campus."
 Because the Nubian Message received no University funding and Nubian staff were prohibited from using NCSU media equipment, the first issue was published with help from North Carolina Central University.
 Recalling the paper’s initial struggles Williamson stated, "It was a real pain to have to go all the way to Durham to work, but the people at Central were very helpful and understanding.
 We owe them a lot.
 If it wasn’t for their newspaper staff, we probably would never have had a first issue."
 Following publication of the first issue, the University allowed the Nubian staff to utilize campus media equipment.

-The new Student Center Annex was dedicated on this date.
-It was named for Dr. Augustus McIver Witherspoon, thus becoming the first building on campus named after an African-American.
+The building formerly known as the Student Center Annex was dedicated on this date to honor Dr. Augustus McIver Witherspoon.
+It thus became the first building on campus named after an African American.
 Dr. Witherspoon earned his Ph.D. in Botany from NCSU in 1971, making him the second African American student to receive a Ph.D. from NC State.
 He joined the faculty as Instructor of Botany and eventually held the following posts at NCSU: Full Professor, Assistant Dean, Acting Dean and Associate Dean of the Graduate School, Associate Provost and Coordinator of African-American Affairs.

 Chavonda Jacobs-Young was awarded a Ph.D.
 She had previously earned a Bachelors of Science degree (1989) and Masters of Science degree (1992).
 She was the first African American woman in the United States to earn a Ph.D. in paper science.
 She later became associate administrator for national programs for the USDA's Agricultural Research Service.